guardabrazo/grdbrz-ui/README.md

 # grdbrz-ui

-A comprehensive React UI component library designed for building professional web applications with a minimal and stylish interface.
+A minimal React UI component library with professional styling and built-in theming.

 ## Installation